 About Richard

 Richard Potomac advises clients on complex regulatory, transactional and compliance matters impacting financial institutions and fintech companies.
-His practice spans commercial and technology transactions, payments law, corporate governance and financial regulatory strategy.
+His practice spans commercial and technology transactions, digital payments, securities, business combinations and financial regulatory strategy.

 Credentials